-- Partnership and Sponsorship with Diversity Project, whose vision is to create a truly diverse and inclusive UK investment and savings industry.
-As part of this, we signed up to the Diversity Project's Pathways scheme to develop female portfolio managers across the industry. - Additionally, we worked closely with the Menopause workstream to raise awareness and to support individuals going through the menopause through a series of webinars, created a toolkit to support managers, and signed up to an industry-wide pledge to stop women from retiring early and leaving the financial services industry. - Membership with New Financial, a think tank and forum launched in 2014 with the view to rethinking how Diversity and Inclusion can be improved in capital markets in Europe, and to look at rebuilding trust and improving industry culture. - Sponsorship of the Fondsfrauen initiative in Germany, a business network for women in asset management and finance. - Member of the "U.S. Institute", a think tank for leading investment management firms. - Member of the Business Disability Forum whose vision is to improve the life experiences of disabled employees and consumers by removing barriers to inclusion. - Financial Supporter of Level20, a not-for-profit organisation dedicated to improving gender diversity in the European private equity industry. - DWS joined the Human Rights Campaign's Business Coalition opposing Anti-LGBTQI State Legislation and also signed in support of the Respect for Marriage Act. - DWS is a founding member of Morgan Stanley's diversity and inclusion initiative "The Equity Collective".
-The group is comprised of 23 leading asset managers.
-The partnership was named best "Inclusive Program" at the Money Management Institute/ Barron's 2022 Industry Awards. - DWS is proud to be a signatory for the Charter of Diversity.
-The Charter for Diversity is the largest employer diversity network in Germany with over 3900 companies and institutions.
-It was launched by Deutsche Telekom, Daimler, BP and Deutsche Bank, Patronage of Angela Merkel.
-The Charter outlines specific principles to which DWS adheres to via the following practices, targets, and networks:
+- Partnership and Sponsorship with Diversity Project, whose vision is to create a truly diverse and inclusive UK investme and savings industry.
+As part of this, we signed up to the Diversity Project's Pathways scheme to develop female portfolio managers across the industry. - Additionally, we worked closely with the Menopause workstream to raise awareness and to support individuals going through the menopause through a series of webinar created a toolkit to support managers, and signed up to an industry-wide pledge to stop women from retiring early an leaving the financial services industry. - Membership with New Financial, a think tank and forum launched in 2014 with the view to rethinking how Diversity and Inclusion can be improved in capital markets in Europe, and to look at rebuilding trust and improving industry cultur - Sponsorship of the Fondsfrauen initiative in Germany, a busine network for women in asset management and finance. - Member of the "U.S. Institute", a think tank for leading investment management firms. - We prefer to use external and independent ESG specialists and - Member of the Business Disability Forum whose vision is to data vendors for a number of reasons, but mainly to increase improve the life experiences of disabled employees and data reliability and to support robust decision-making.
+Firstly, consumers by removing barriers to inclusion. asking for multiple opinions ensures that a verdict is based on - Financial Supporter of Level20, a not-for-profit organisation a common re-confirmed base, which is important before dedicated to improving gender diversity in the European making an investment decision.
+Secondly, it increases private equity industry. coverage.
+Thirdly, it allows us to create unique and meaningful - DWS joined the Human Rights Campaign's Business ESG assessments that are developed in-house at DWS.
+Coalition opposing Anti-LGBTQI State Legislation and also Fourthly, it allows a high degree of flexibility in selecting and signed in support of the Respect for Marriage Act. applying ESG signals and sub-signals explicitly requested by - DWS is a founding member of Morgan Stanley's diversity many of our clients, Lastly, certain data providers are explicitly and inclusion initiative "The Equity Collective".
+The group is requested by clients, while others are used to reflect market comprised of 23 leading asset managers.
+The partnership opinion (e.g., Sustainalytics drives Morningstar's sustainability was named best "Inclusive Program" at the Money "globe" ratings for funds).
+Additionally, in our Real Estate Management Institute/ Barron's 2022 Industry Awards. business, we have begun deploying smart building technology - DWS is proud to be a signatory for the Charter of Diversity. that captures real-time data to allow us to manage and The Charter for Diversity is the largest employer diversity operate our buildings more efficiently and sustainably.

+- network in Germany with over 3900 companies and institutions.
+It was launched by Deutsche Telekom, Daimler, We believe that our ability to process, integrate, combine, and BP and Deutsche Bank, Patronage of Angela Merkel.
+The analyse multiple data sources automatically is a differentiator Charter outlines specific principles to which DWS adheres to for DWS. via the following practices, targets, and networks: